Ontotext-AD/terraform-aws-graphdb/README.md

 **Please note that this operation is disruptive, and there is a risk that things may not go as expected.**

+**Note:** Scaling down a cluster to a single node is not supported.
+To do this you need to:
+1. Disable user access
+2. Deleted the cluster
+3. Manually scale down to `0`
+4. Apply the module with `graphdb_node_count = 1`

+Also, the EBS for the deleted instances need to be removed

 ## Updating configurations on an active deployment

 ### Updating Configurations